TomaszTrebacz/nest-auth-graphql-redis/README.md

 ## Real life scenario

-- Visit <a href="https://github.com/tomasztrebacz">my profile</a> to see how to seize the opportunities of this package by adding functionalities like reset password by email/phone, confirmation link, refresh token etc.
+- Visit <a href="https://github.com/tomasztrebacz">my profile</a> => <a href="https://github.com/TomaszTrebacz/fox.CMS">fox.CMS repository</a> and see how to seize the opportunities of this package by adding functionalities like reset password by email/phone, confirmation link, refresh token etc.

 ## Resources